Matthew 5: Murder

 The first antithesis (verses 21–22) attacks anger as the root of murder.
 The two loosely connected illustrations (23–24, 25–26) point out the value of reconciling with one's enemy.

 Adultery

-The second antithesis (verses 27–28), clearly addressed to men, attacks lust as the root of adultery.
+The second antithesis (verses 27–28) attacks lust as the root of adultery.
 The sayings about the right eye and the right-hand as causes of scandal (29–30) are further instances of going to the sources of sin.